-Course Name: Computer Organization and Assembly Language Course Code:CSC431 Course Structure: Lectures: 2, Labs: 1 Credit Hours: 3 Prerequisites: Digital Logic Design Course Objectives: The main objective of this course is to introduce the organization of con of assembly language for optimization and control.
-Emphasis should be level logic employed for problem solving while using assembly language the course the students should be capable of writing moderately com subroutines and interfacing them to any high level language.
-Intended Learning Outcomes: 1 1 Students will be able to do programming at low level according to compu ter nardware.
-Course Outline: - Microprocessor Bus Structure: Addressing, Data and Control, - Memory Organization and Structure (Segmented and Linear Mod els), - Introduction to Registers and Flags, / - Data Movement, Arithmetic and Logic, - Programme Control, Subroutines, - Stack and its operation, - Peripheral Control Interrupts, - Interfacing with high level languages, Real-time application. - Objectives and Perspectives of Assembly Language, 1.1 - Addressing Modes, 10 - Introduction to the Assembler and Debugger, 1 - Manipulate and translate machine and assembly code, - Describe actions inside the processing chip, - Discuss operations performed by an instruction set, - Write a fully documented program using an assembler of choice Reference Material: .0, 1.
-Stallings, W. (Latest Edition).
-Computer Organization & Architecture .
-Prentice Hall.
-2. Irvine (Latest Edition).
-Assembly Language for Intel-based Compute 3.
-Patterson, D.A., Hennessy.
-J.L.
-(Latest Edition) Computer Organization Hardware/Software Interface.
-Elsevier Publishers. £ ment Through
+The main objective of this course is to introduce the organization of computer systems and usage of assembly language for optimization and control.
+Emphasis should be given to expose the lowlevel logic employed for problem solving while using assembly language as a tool.
+At the end of the course the students should be capable of writing moderately complex assembly language subroutines and interfacing them to any high level language.

+Students will be able to do programming at low level according to computer hardware.

+- Microprocessor Bus Structure: Addressing, Data and Control, - Memory Organization and Structure (Segmented and Linear Models), - Introduction to Registers and Flags, - Data Movement, Arithmetic and Logic, - Programme Control, Subroutines, - Stack and its operation, - Peripheral Control Interrupts, - Interfacing with high level languages, Real-time application. - Objectives and Perspectives of Assembly Language, - Addressing Modes, - Introduction to the Assembler and Debugger, - Manipulate and translate machine and assembly code, - Describe actions inside the processing chip, - Discuss operations performed by an instruction set, - Write a fully documented program using an assembler of choice

+- 1. Stallings, W. (Latest Edition).
+Computer Organization & Architecture.
+Prentice Hall. - Irvine (Latest Edition).
+Assembly Language for Intel-based Computers.
+Prentice Hall. - Patterson, D.A., Hennessy, J.L.
+(Latest Edition) Computer Organization and Design, the Hardware/Software Interface.
+Elsevier Publishers.